 The Village aims to maintain property values and promote safe, high-quality neighborhoods by enforcing the following property maintenance requirements.
-For questions, or to make a complaint, please contact the Municipal Center at 262-878-1818.
+For questions, or to make a complaint, please contact the Village Offices at (262) 878-1818.

 Village Code requires lawns to be kept below 9 inches in height.
 If grass gets above this height, the Village may have the lawn mowed and billed to the property owner.
 The property owner can also be issued a citation.
 Residents are responsible for maintaining lawns in public right-of-way areas adjacent to their property.

-Trees standing in and upon any public street or place or upon any lot or land adjacent thereto shall be pruned and trimmed by the owner or occupant of the property on or in front of which such trees are growing, so that the lowest branches projecting over the public street or alley will provide a clearance of not less than 14 feet and a clearance of not less than ten feet over any public place and so that no dead, broken or otherwise hazardous branches shall be likely to fall and do injury to the public.
-When the director of public works deems a tree to be hazardous, a notice is issued to the property owner with a time period to address the tree.
+Trees standing in and upon any public street or place or upon any lot or land adjacent thereto shall be pruned and trimmed by the owner or occupant of the property on or in front of which such trees are growing, so that the lowest branches projecting over the public street or alley will provide a clearance of no less than 14 feet and a clearance of not less than 10 feet over any public place and so that no dead, broken or otherwise hazardous branches shall be likely to fall and do injury to the public.
+When the Director of Public Works deems a tree to be hazardous, a notice is issued to the property owner with a time period to address the tree.
 If the tree is not addressed within the time period, the Village will have the tree trimmed, pruned or removed and the cost will be billed to the property owner.

 The following property conditions may be declared public nuisances by the Village of Union Grove, requiring action by the property owner:

 - All trees, hedges, billboards or other obstructions that prevent persons driving vehicles on public streets, alleys or highways from obtaining a clear view of traffic when approaching an intersection or pedestrian crosswalk.